 It’s not just the joints!
 As mentioned previously, cod liver oil is rich in Vitamins A and D. Both vitamins are essential for healthy bone development in dogs.

-Vitamin A is essential for the healthy development of eyes in dogs.
+Vitamin A is essential for the healthy development of the eyes in dogs.
 Furthermore, a study has found that pregnant dogs who were supplemented with DHA had puppies with better eye function than those who were not.

 You may be wondering if cod liver oil can cure an eye infection in dogs.
 Unfortunately, an eye infection can only be diagnosed and treated by a vet.
 Symptoms of an eye infection include itchy eyes, red eyes, and/or increased discharge.
 Consult your vet if you believe that your dog has an eye infection!